-James L. Olsen, CFA, CFP® President & Chief Investment Officer Michael P. Czajka Chief Executive Officer
+James L. Olsen, CFA, CFP[®] President & Chief Investment Officer Michael P. Czajka Chief Executive Officer

-Malvern Capital Management, LLC ("MCM") is an investment adviser registered with the state of Pennsylvania.
+Malvern Capital Management, LLC ("MCM") is an investment adviser registered with the U.S. Securities and Exchange Commission ("SEC").
 Registration does not imply that MCM or any individual providing investment advisory services on behalf of MCM possess a certain level of skill or training.
-Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investments trategy, or product made reference to directly or indirectly in this newsletter, will be profitable, equal any corresponding indicated historical performance level(s), or be suitable for your portfolio.
+Different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment, investment strategy, or product made reference to directly or indirectly in this newsletter, will be profitable, equal any corresponding indicated historical performance level(s), or be suitable for your portfolio.
 This Market Review & Outlook Newsletter and its contents are for informational and educational purposes only and is not intended to provide specific advice or recommendations for any individual.
 All indices are unmanaged and may not be invested into directly.
 The Dow Jones Industrial Average (DJIA) is a price-weighted average of 30 significant stocks traded on the New York Stock Exchange and the Nasdaq.
 The Standard & Poor's 500 Index is a capitalization weighted index of 500 stocks designed to measure performance of the broad domestic economy through changes in the aggregate market value of 500 stocks representing all major industries.
 The NASDAQ Composite Index measures all NASDAQ domestic and non-U.S. based common stocks listed on The NASDAQ Stock Market.
 The Russell 2000 Growth Index is composed of small-capitalization U.S. equities that exhibit growth characteristics.
 The Bloomberg Barclays U.S. Aggregate Bond Index is a broad-based benchmark that measures the investment grade, U.S. dollar-denominated, fixed-rate taxable bond market.
-Any opinions, recommendations or indications of past performance contained in this letter is subject to risks and uncertainties beyond the control of MCM and are no guarantee of future returns.
-MCM may discuss and display, chart, graphs, formulas which are not intended to be used by themselves to determine which securities to buy or sell, or when to buy or sell, or when
+Any opinions, recommendations or indications of past performance contained in this letter is subject to risks and uncertainties beyond the control of MCM and are no guarantee of limited information and should not be used on their own to make investment decisions.
+While MCM makes every attempt to verify the data and sources, we do not